geany/geany-osx/README.md

 	jhbuild does not interfere with some other command-line tools installed on your system).

-2. Optionally, when cross-compiling x86_64 binaries on a new ARM-based Apple computer, run
+2. Optionally, when cross-compiling x86_64 binaries on an ARM64
+	Apple computer, run
 	```
 	env /usr/bin/arch -x86_64 /bin/zsh --login